 EQ-ing the left and right channels independently.

-If you start with a mono source, let's say a clap sample, and boost/cut in the same frequency range the left and right channels in opposite ways you are effectevely creating differences between them but with the maximum degree of mono compatibility, since the two curves cancel out in mono.
+If you start with a mono source, let's say a clap sample, and boost/cut in the same frequency range the left and right channels in opposite ways you are effectively creating differences between them but with the maximum degree of mono compatibility, since the two curves cancel out in mono.

-but if you compensate for that by doing the opposite (boosting the left and cutting the right) in an other frequency range you will come up with a more balanced result, wider than the original mono sound.
+but if you compensate for that by doing the opposite (boosting the left and cutting the right) in another frequency range you will come up with a more balanced result, wider than the original mono sound.
 Try it for yourself!

 In the audio example below I turn a mono bass sample into a wider version of itself by employing a series of the aforementioned independent moving comb filters between the left and right channel.